ruanklein/synapseq/docs/FAQ.md

 ### Can brainwave entrainment simulate the effects of drugs or medications?

 **No**.
-Despite claims from some companies, there is no scientific evidence that brainwave entrainment (using binaural beats, monaural beats, or isochronic tones) can reproduce or simulate the effects of drugs, medications, or any psychoactive substances.
+Despite claims from some companies, **there is no scientific evidence that brainwave entrainment (using binaural beats, monaural beats, or isochronic tones) can reproduce or simulate the effects of drugs, medications, or any psychoactive substances**.
 The mechanisms of action for substances are complex and involve biochemical processes in the body that cannot be replicated by audio stimulation alone.

 Brainwave entrainment can help with relaxation, focus, meditation, and sleep, but it cannot induce states comparable to those produced by drugs or medications.
 Any suggestion otherwise is misleading and not supported by credible research.
 Always be skeptical of products or services that promise such effects.